Real-World Evaluation of two Cooperative Intersection Management Approaches: Cooperative Maneuver Planning Modules

-While CAVs share their desired route with the cooperative planner, the intention of human drivers is unknown.
-Therefore, the cooperative planner has to consider all possible conflicts with HDVs when coordinating CAVs.
-The graph-based scene representation inherently supports this by adding edges to an HDV for all conflicts that cannot be ruled out reliably.
-In the present work, we match the vehicle's pose to lanes in a high definition (HD) map and enumerate viable continue paths.
-This assignment allows an angle between the vehicle heading the lane of up to \SI{30}{\degree} at the matched point.
-When crossing the intersection, a vehicle's lane matches will thus reduce to the actual destination eventually, which then allows to plan the maneuver with less excess edges.
-The delay of this decision might be reduced further by employing a prediction algorithm, such as~\cite{strohbeck2020multiple}, which is out of scope for this work, though.

 In addition to the semantic structure encoded in the graph, both vertices and edges are augmented by input feature sets.
-The vertex input features contain the vehicle's longitudinal position along its lane, the driving speed, and measured acceleration.
-Additionally, a binary flag indicates whether the corresponding vehicle is a CAV to be coordinated or a HDV.
-The edge features are composed of a distance measure, heading-relative bearing, and the priority according to the map.
-The latter is required to enable the cooperative planner to correctly anticipate the behavior of HDVs that obey to the legacy priority rules.
+While the vertex input features contain vehicle-relevant measurements, the edge features are composed of pair-wise properties like distances.